 - Garnish with Vegan Bacon Bits or Vegan Parmesan (optional).
 Serve and enjoy right away.

-- I like to remove any extra Brussels sprouts leaves before roasting.
+- I like to remove any extra Brussels sprout leaves before roasting.
 They burn easily and crowd the pan, resulting in mushy Brussels sprouts (yuck!).

 - Placing the sprouts cut-side down will help them crisp and brown.

 - If you don't have shallots, you can easily substitute with ½ a medium red onion, sliced into strips.